 To solve this problem we first have to figure out a way to get the files on your sd card to your mobile phone.
 Luckily there are cardreaders that work with mobile phones such as this one:

-Some camera’s support transferring photo’s to your phone using WIFI.
-However with my a6000 camera it only transfered a small preview JPEG and not the full RAW file so I still ended up using a card reader to unlock the full potential of my camera.
+Some camera's support transferring photo's to your phone using WIFI.
+However with both my a6000 and A7III camera's it only transfered a small preview JPEG and not the full RAW file so I still ended up using a card reader to unlock the full potential of my camera's.

 Editing the photo's on your phone